jgroschwitz/GrAPES/README.md

 │ └── corpus_metrics.py
 ├── grammars                            # Alto grammars for structural generalisation ├── scripts
-│ ├── file_manipulations                # various scripts for changing files
+│ ├── parser_outs2latex_and_vulcan.sh   # from parser names to full displayed and saved results (see documentation) │ ├── file_manipulations                # various scripts for changing files
 │ ├── latex                             # converts csv outs from evaluate_all_categories and run_all_evaluations to LaTeX table
 │ └── preprocessing                     # preprocessing scripts for AM parser and AMRBART